Reya-Labs/voltz-risk-engine/README.md

 6) A repository of scraped historic APY data from Aave, Compound, Euler, and other popular DeFi platforms.
 7) Value-at-risk implmentations through the ```RiskMetrics``` class.

-For further details on the methology behind the Risk Engine and its associated optimisation, please see the dedictaed Risk Engine explainer article at https://www.voltz.xyz/resource-centre/safe-leverage-on-voltz.
+For further details on the methology behind the Risk Engine and its associated optimisation, please see the dedicated Risk Engine explainer article at https://www.voltz.xyz/resource-centre/safe-leverage-on-voltz.

 ## Extracting and Scraping Data